SYNGJOO CHOI

 Refereeing

-· American Economic Journal: Applied Economics; American Economic Review; Econometrica; Fiscal Studies; Games and Economic Behavior; Journal of Economic Behavior and Organization; Journal of Economic Theory; Journal of European Economic Association; Journal of Public Economics; Management Science; Review of Economic Design; Review of Economic Studies; Theory and Decision.
+· American Economic Journal: Applied Economics; American Economic Review; Econometrica; Fiscal Studies; Games and Economic Behavior; Journal of Economic Behavior and Organization; Journal of Economic Theory; Journal of European Economic Association; Journal of Public Economics; Management Science; National Science Foundation; Review of Economic Design; Review of Economic Studies; Theory and Decision.